voidfire/ionic-v3-php-mysql/README.md

 Then you can do ionic serve from ionic-app folder and test the functionality or build your android/ios apps according to ionics documentation

-This is a fixed version of a tutorial I found on the internet that proved to be super annoying the code was posted with many issues and wrong formatting and and oh god
+This is an edited version of a tutorial I found on the internet that proved to be super annoying the code was posted with many issues and wrong formatting and and oh god

-I'm sure somebody is thankful I took care of it! :)

 PS:
-You can find the said tutorial here https://ionicdon.com/setup-login-register-ionic3-using-php-mysql but I wouldn't suggesting following that to the letter as you will encounter from typos to wrong/buggy php code but still I feel I have to link to it since I didn't write the whole code from scratch.
+You can find the said tutorial here https://ionicdon.com/setup-login-register-ionic3-using-php-mysql but I wouldn't suggest following that to the letter as you will encounter many errors from typos to wrong/buggy php code.